JustDevRyan/gerber_to_stl/README.md

 ## Changes
 * Added support to windows
 * Made a GUI in PyQt5
+* Cleaned and optimized parts of the code
+* Brand new styled and animated web page
+* Made OpenSCAD work directly from the base directory making the whole app standalone
 * Removed the need of poetry
 * Removed unnecessary files
-* Cleaned and optimized parts of the code
-* Optimized the HTML page
-* Added a loading spinner next to the "Convert to STL" button that lasts 15 seconds to prevent clicking it again while its already loading
-* Made OpenSCAD work directly from the base directory making the whole app standalone
 * Designed an icon

 ## Contributing

 *Contributions are very welcome, I don't have a lot of time to spend on this project, but I try to review PRs as much as I can!*
 **- I had and I did spend some time to make this.
-Thank you [Rob](https://github.com/kirberich) for making this possible**
+Thank you [Rob](https://github.com/kirberich)!**

 * *Please use ruff to format your code - if you use VS code, you can open the `gerber_to_scad.code-workspace` file to get all the right automatic formatting in your editor, or you can just run `ruff format .` in the project root.* **NOTE: I didn't format my code, it works perfectly fine even when compiled.
 But if you want to, do it!**